-The assets acquired of PointRock do not represent a business as defined in FASB AS 805-10-20 due to their classification as a single asset.
+The stock and assets acquired do not represent a business as defined in FASB AS 805-10-20 due to their classification as a single asset.
 Accordingly, the assets acquired are initially recognized at the consideration paid, which was the liabilities assumed, including direct acquisition costs, of which there were none.
 The cost is allocated to the group of assets acquired based on their relative fair value.
-The assets acquired and liabilities assumed of PointRock were as follows at the purchase date:
+The assets acquired and liabilities assumed of Empire Coal were as follows at the purchase date: